 Veterans Day is a day of celebration and remembrance for all of the Veterans who served our country and those military members still serving our country.
 In honor of our military members and their families, we would like to share 7 tax savings available for military families.

-Military uniforms.
-One big expense for military members is uniforms.
+2. Military uniforms: One big expense for military members is uniforms.
 Military uniforms and utility uniforms that cannot be worn off duty as well as reservists uniforms that can only be worn while performing reservists duties are tax deductible if you were not reimbursed for your expenses.
 Also don’t forget epaulets, corps devices, and swords that you purchased for military activities.